Markkop/frontend-developer-challenge/README.md

 This project is my first Landing Page ever and part of a job vacancy challenge.\
 While doing it, I was able to learn and practice **Javascript**, **Semantic HTML**, **CSS**, **Responsive CSS**, **Git**, **Now** (to deploy), **React**, **React Hooks** and **HTML Requests**\
-Check it out at: https://products.markkop.now.sh/
+Check it out at: https://frontend-developer-challenge.markkop.now.sh/ *(try on mobile too!)*

 ## Main Difficulties